Control the narrative

 Postmortem publicity rights are highly jurisdictional.
 We establish the legal frameworks to block unauthorized commercialization of the artist's identity.

 The value of the archive rests on authenticity.
-We structure the rigorous authentication committees and catalog raisonné protocols.
+We structure the careful authentication committees and catalog raisonné protocols.

 Flooding the market destroys value.
 We draft the gallery and dealer agreements that govern the measured release of posthumous works.